Food & Food Contact Materials

 1) Second Level: ... “although there is scientific evidence supporting the claim, the evidence is not conclusive.”

-2) Third Level: “Some scientific evidence suggests ... however, FDA has determined that this evidence is limited and not conclusive.”
+2) Third Level: “Some scientific evidence suggests ... however, the FDA has determined that this evidence is limited and not conclusive.”

-3) Fourth Level: “Very limited and preliminary scientific research suggests...
-FDA concludes that there is little scientific evidence supporting this claim.”
+3) Fourth Level: “Very limited and preliminary scientific research suggests... the FDA concludes that there is little scientific evidence supporting this claim.”

 Companies must submit specific details and supporting evidence to the FDA, following the requirements outlined in 21 CFR 101.70 for health claims, at least 120 days before marketing the product.